rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 ## Introduction

-This post is the third in a series covering an analysis of ATP (Association of Tennis Professionals) tennis matches during the 10 year span between 2006 and 2015.
+This post is the third in a series covering an analysis of ATP (Association of Tennis Professionals) tennis matches during the 10-year span between 2006 and 2015.
 You can find the first two posts in this series at the following links:

 * [ATP Tennis Analysis, 2006 - 2015: An Introduction and Data Cleaning](https://ethanwicker.github.io/journal/atp-tennis-analysis-2006-2015-an-introduction-and-data-cleaning.html).
 * [ATP Tennis Analysis, 2006 - 2015: Constructing Useful Data Frames](https://ethanwicker.github.io/journal/atp-tennis-analysis-2006-2015-constructing-useful-data-frames.html)